And if an attack on PrEP is coming, how can telehealth companies fill the gaps for patients across the country?

 What Can You Do?

 First of all, whatever feelings you have about this or other recent news are valid.
 Take care of yourself and prioritize your mental health if possible.
+An attack on PrEP is important for everyone, but your own health comes first.

 Know that there are people who will help to continue providing PrEP, like Q Care Plus.